StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

-[Ultimate Splinterlands Bot V2](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2)
+[Ultimate Splinterlands Bot V2](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2) Thank you PCJones for creating this bot!

-This is my implementation of the dockerized version of the bot!
-For some reason I can't get updates to work!
-Thank you PCJones for creating this bot!
+This is my implementation of the dockerized version of the bot it is fatter than ontje-dev's version (341MB vs 129MB).

-After creating all the folders and files below with the modifications specified.
+* Note1: For my version I can't get automatic updates to work! due to a "config/version.usb" timestamp error.

-Run `docker-compose up -d` to run the container!
+* Note2: If you rather use ontje-dev's version you can use their [Dockerfile](https://github.com/ontje-dev/Ultimate-Splinterlands-Bot-Docker/blob/main/Dockerfile) with the docker-compose-onteje-dev-version.yml included in this repository.

-To check how the bot is doing live run `docker logs --follow splinterlands` otherwise to check the logs run `docker logs splinterlands`
+To start deploying.
+Create all the folders and files below with the modifications specified.

 ### Minimum File Structure
 ```